jkeefe/cat-tracker/PROCESS_NOTES.md

 ## Scanning for Beacons Part II

-In addition to the hardware scanning changes described ☝️, I needed to use some software in a language I know (somewhat): nodejs.
-So installed [noble](https://github.com/sandeepmistry/noble) using:
+In addition to the hardware scanning changes described ☝️, I needed to use some software in a language I know (somewhat), which would be node.
+So using the [noble](https://github.com/sandeepmistry/noble) library.

+[This Getting Started document](https://github.com/sandeepmistry/noble/wiki/Getting-started) appears to be essential.
+Revised details in Part I accordingly.

+Seems I was missing `libbluetooth-dev` particularly.

+Installed nobel with:
 ```
 npm install noble --save
 ```

+Got this error: `Error: Could not start scanning, state is poweredOff (not poweredOn)`

+Remember seeing something about starting the BLE from [another example](https://github.com/resin-io-playground/rpi3-bluetooth-peripheral)